inet-framework/inet-tutorials/wireless/doc/step1.rst

 type, which is a generic template for TCP/IP hosts.
-It contains protocol components like TCP, UDP and IP, slots for plugging in application models, and various network interfaces (NICs). :ned:`StandardHost` has some variations in INET, for example :ned:`WirelessHost`, which is basically a :ned:`StandardHost` preconfigured for wireless scenarios.
+It contains protocol components like TCP, UDP and IP, slots for plugging in application models, and various network interfaces (NICs). :ned:`StandardHost` has some variations in INET, for example, :ned:`WirelessHost`, which is basically a :ned:`StandardHost` preconfigured for wireless scenarios.

 As you can see, the hosts' type is parametric in this NED file (defined